 NOTE: For all the pieces, both the main cuts and all sub-cuts, take the time to fussy cut your fabric to center the motifs.
 If you are new to fussy cutting, check out our tutorial.

-Remember, check the swatch guide above to identify each of the fabrics within the Eclectic Elements collection.
+Remember, check the swatch guide above to identify each of the fabrics and follow its placement within the design.

 - From the Measurements in Taupe, cut ONE 9½” x 9½” square.